themightyteam/mightyMaruto/README.md

 # mightyLD36
 Code for a LD36 game

-#Mighty Maruto and the mighty brutes
+#Mighty Maruto and the Mighty Brutes

 ##Mighty Maruto in his most exciting and probably last adventure after a long period of solitude.